BLIS is a driver aid intended to give a warning of:

 The system is designed to react when:

-- the vehicle is overtaken by other vehicles
+- your car is overtaken by other vehicles

-- another vehicle is quickly approaching the vehicle.
+- another vehicle is quickly approaching your car.

 When BLIS detects a vehicle in Zone 1 or a quickly approaching vehicle in Zone 2, the indicator lamp on the door mirror on the affected side illuminates with a constant glow.
 If the driver activates the direction indicator on the same side as the warning, the indicator lamp will change over from a constant glow to flashing with a more intense light.